What the BCITO board does

 Mike is an active member of the New Zealand Institute of Building and is responsible for managing nationwide projects with Summerset Management Group.
 Mike has extensive knowledge of the construction industry and has 30 years of project management experience in the UK and New Zealand.
 Mike's commitment to the industry has been acknowledged in his roles as honorary treasurer and past president of the central chapter of the New Zealand Institute of Building, as well as Chairman of the National Advisory Group recently reviewing the diploma qualifications for BCITO and InfraTrain.

-He’s a long-standing member of the joint AS/NZS standards committee BD 11 (gypsum linings) & BD 38 (wet areas).
-Kevin is also a member of ASTM committees C11 (gypsum), D14 (adhesive) & C17 (fibre-reinforced cement products).
+He’s a long-standing member of a number of NZ & joint AS/NZS standards committees as well as ASTM (US) committees C11 (gypsum) & D14 (adhesive).
 As a business leader, Kevin has been a voice for the interiors industry for many years, working to find solutions to long-entrenched issues.
-He’s passionately involved with leading activities to lift skill levels across the construction industry.
-One of his key roles has been as director of BCITO since 2007.
+He’s passionately involved with leading activities to lift skill levels across the construction industry with one of his key roles here in his capacity as director of BCITO since 2007.